Artists:Malu Blume and Maternal Fantasies

 In her video work Hildesheim-born performance and video artist Malu Blume takes the viewer back to the future: The Book of S of I. Chapter One: Three Visions appears like a feverish dream of an artistic concept, like a spontaneous vision of what we could have become.
 Told as a queer-feminist fairy tale, The Book of S of I celebrates the utopian power of self-love on the social fringes, belonging and friendship as a survival strategy and care as a radical means of anti-capitalist resistance and life.

 The interdisciplinary collective of artists Maternal Fantasies deals with the intersection of art, children and motherhood, which receives little attention both in society and art discourse.
-Through performances, video works and installations, they challenge rigid images of mothers, and develop a unique aesthetic that sketches possible future visions of motherhood and invites viewers to question their own role models.
+Family stories, memories, desires, but also horror scenarios about being a mother can be found in the work of Maternal Fantasies.
+Through performances, video works and installations, they challenge rigid images of mothers, and develop a unique aesthetic that sketches possible future visions of motherhood.
+Their film Suspended Time, on Caring, developed in the context of the award, invites viewers to question their own role models.

 Curated by Sascia Bailer, artistic director 2019/20 of the M.1.